Murine (Endemic) Typhus

 (Rat-Flea Typhus; Urban Typhus of Malaya)

-Rickettsiae are a type of bacteria that can live only inside the cells of other organisms (see also Overview of Rickettsial Infections).
+Rickettsiae are a type of bacteria that can live only inside the cells of other organisms.
 Murine means related to rats and mice.
 Thus, the rickettsiae that cause murine typhus live mainly in rats and mice (the hosts).

 Murine typhus occurs throughout the world, although not many people are infected.
-The infection is transmitted to people by rat fleas and probably cat fleas.
+The infection is transmitted to people by rat, mouse, and cat fleas.

 In the United States, most cases of murine typhus occur in suburban areas of Hawaii, Texas, and California.
 In these states, the rickettsiae often live in opossums and cats.

 Symptoms of murine typhus begin about 6 to 18 days after bacteria enter the body.
 People have shaking chills, fever, and a headache.
 The fever lasts about 12 days.
 A rash may appear a few days after other the other symptoms.
 At first, it occurs only in a few places on the torso, then spreads to the limbs.